Skip to main content

 The 6 Most Common Stablecoin Scams

 1. Fake Payment Screenshot (P2P) The buyer opens a P2P trade on Binance or OKX.
 They send you a doctored screenshot showing a completed bank transfer.
 They pressure you: "I've already paid, please release the crypto."
 You check the screenshot — it looks real.
 But your actual bank balance hasn't changed.
 How it works: Scammers use photo editing apps to fabricate transfer confirmations.
 Some even send real "pending" transfers that they reverse after you release the crypto.
 The safest approach: ignore screenshots entirely.
 Open your banking app and confirm the funds are fully settled before doing anything.
 2. "Support Agent" Impersonation You get a message on Telegram or WhatsApp from "Binance Support" or "OKX Help Desk."
 They say your account has a problem, or a trade is stuck, and they need your login credentials or 2FA code to fix it.
 Reality: Binance and OKX do not operate support through Telegram, WhatsApp, or Twitter DMs.
 Their support lives inside the official app and website only.
 If someone messages you on social media claiming to be exchange support, it's a scam.
 Both platforms explicitly say support happens only through their official app and website — check their help pages if you're unsure.
 3. Phishing Sites You Google "Binance login" and click the first result.
 The page looks exactly like Binance — same colors, same layout, same logo.
 But the URL is "binanace.com" or "binance-login.net."
 You enter your email and password.
 Now the scammer has your credentials.
 Protection: Bookmark the official URLs (binance.com, okx.com) and only access exchanges through those bookmarks.
 Never click exchange links from Google ads, emails, or social media posts.
 Both Binance and OKX offer anti-phishing codes — a word or phrase that appears in every legitimate email from them.
 If the code is missing, the email is fake.
 4. SIM Swap Attack A scammer calls your phone carrier, pretends to be you, and convinces them to transfer your phone number to a new SIM card.
 Once they have your number, they intercept SMS verification codes and drain your exchange account.
 This is particularly common in Nigeria, the Philippines, and parts of Latin America where carrier security is weaker.
 The fix: never use SMS for 2FA.
 Use Google Authenticator or Authy instead.
 Your authenticator app lives on your phone's hardware — it can't be hijacked by porting your number.
 5. Reversible Payment Scam (Chargeback) The buyer pays you via a payment method that allows reversals — credit cards, PayPal, or certain bank transfers.
 You see the payment, release the USDT.
 Days later, the buyer files a chargeback with their bank or payment provider, claiming fraud.
 The bank reverses the payment.
 The buyer keeps both the money and the USDT.
-Protection: On P2P platforms, prefer payment methods that are hard to reverse — direct bank transfers (wire), mobile money (MoMo, GCash), and PIX (in Brazil) are generally safer.
-Be cautious with PayPal, credit card payments, and services that allow easy chargebacks.
+Protection: On P2P platforms, only accept payment methods that are hard to reverse — direct bank transfers (wire), mobile money (MoMo, GCash), and PIX (in Brazil).
+Never accept PayPal on P2P.
+Ever.
+Credit cards are almost as bad.
+Any payment method with a "dispute" button is a loaded gun pointed at you.
 6. "Below Market Rate" Trap A seller offers USDT at 3-5% below the market rate.
 The deal seems too good to pass up.
 But here's why the rate is so low: the USDT was purchased with stolen credit cards, hacked accounts, or laundered money.
 When the fraud is traced, the stablecoins may be frozen — and you could be flagged for receiving stolen funds.
 If a rate seems too good to be true, it is.
 Legitimate sellers price within 1-2% of the market rate.
 All six of these work best off-escrow.
 Binance P2P, OKX P2P, and NoOnes hold the seller's crypto in escrow until your payment clears.
 Telegram groups, WhatsApp, and Twitter DMs don't — and that's where people lose money.
 If you need help finding where to buy in your country, we cover that separately.

 Picking a Seller